Lemoncode/react-simple-testing/00 Boilerplate/README.md

 ## 00 Boilerplate

-In this sample we are going to create an app with `Login` component that navigate to other page.
-We are going to use [`lc-form-validation`](https://github.com/Lemoncode/lcFormValidation) to add validations to login form.
+In this sample we are going to create basic project structure with all configuration for TypeScript, Webpack, Karma, Tslint, React-hot-loader, etc.

 Summary steps: